 A subrecipient may request a change of scope at any point during the period of performance.
 A change of scope request is necessary if a subrecipient wants to create a new or significantly modify their existing workplan.
 Change of scope requests must be submitted to the proper MT DES EMPG Grant Coordinator.
-Change of scope requests should allow for 30 days' notice prior to implementation of the request.
+Change of scope requests must be submitted and allow for 30 days' notice prior to the implementation of the requested change of scope.
 Specific subrecipient programs may have additional requirements.
 Subrecipients should contact their MT DES Grant Coordinator with any questions regarding the change of scope process.